WEM aims to promote the enjoyment and understanding of music composed before 1800.

 Who is WEM?

 Barbara trained as a teacher and worked for most of her career in Primary Education, eventually serving as a headteacher in Reading and then in Worcester, before taking early retirement.

-Ross is our ever-efficient and diligent Treasurer who can usually be spotted on the box office and later behind the bar at our concerts .
+Ross is our ever-efficient and diligent Treasurer who can usually be spotted on the ticket desk at our concerts .

 Phil is our Secretary and takes our meeting minutes as well as helping out at concerts.